hiveot/hub/services/idprov/README.md

 Devices that are pre-loaded with the server CA certificate, are secured against a rogue server as establishing a connection with this server will only succeed with the valid server.

-Devices that do not possess the server CA certificate are subject to a man-in-the-middle attack that relays the provisioning request to the actual service to obtain a device token.
+Devices that do not possess the server CA certificate are susceptible to a man-in-the-middle attack that relays the provisioning request to the actual service to obtain a device token.
 To mitigate the risk of issuing tokens to rogue agents, the Hub:
 1. monitors the network for DNS-SD records of provisioning servers.
 If a rogue provisioning server is detected it notifies the administrator and disables the provisioning process until the administrator re-enables it. (todo)
 2. Checks if multiple provisioning requests come from the same device.
 Flag the device for review. (todo)